-1. NAME NORMALIZATION
+1. Name Normalization

 All non-alphanumeric characters with the exception of spaces are removed from $S^a$ and all letter characters are capitalized.
 Consecutive white spaces are replaced with one white space.
 Any sub-string separated by one space is considered a "word".
 Every word in the legal-parts dictionary is removed.
 For example, "Amnio Brothers Inc." is composed by the three words "Amnio" "Brothers" and "Inc.".
 After the first step, it would be normalized to "AMNIO BROS", since the word "Brothers" is recognized in our dictionary as a synonym for "BROS" and "Inc." is recognized in our dictionary as a legal part and therefore removed.
 We refer to the normalized string as $S^a{norm}$ .
 The same normalization is applied to every company name in the tax database.
-If the normalized name is not unique in the tax returns (1120,1120-S or 1065).
+If the normalized name is not unique in the tax database, we restrict to the ones that ever filed at least one of the three firm tax returns (1120,1120-S or 1065).
 If the same firm name filed multiple firm tax returns, we select the one with highest value added, as the firm with greater value added is participating in more economic activity and therefore more likely to be the firm that participated in the auction.